-As a school we will tackle discrimination by the positive promotion of equality, challenging bullying and stereotypes and creating an environment that embraces respect or all.
+As a school we will tackle discrimination by the positive promotion of equality, challenging bullying and stereotypes and creating an environment that embraces respect for all.
 At Castle School, we believe that diversity is a strength and, as such, should be celebrated by all who learn and teach here.
+We work with our pupils to teach them about equality and anti- bullying aspects.
+These topics are covered in the curriculum area, keyworker dialogues and during our assemblies.
+We use restorative justice practices and comic strip conversations strategies to support them in resolving socially confusing situations.